The Gun (film): Plot

-A series of interweaving stories tell the journey of a handgun — specifically, a .38 Special revolver — as it passes from one owner to another.
-In all the time it passes between its various owners, it is never actually fired (aside from the one test-firing it underwent at the factory) and is never shown actually to discharge any ammunition.
+A series of interweaving stories tell the journey of a handgun, specifically, a .38 Special revolver, as it passes from one owner to another.

 The opening credits run over scenes of the manufacture of the weapon.
 It is shipped to a gun store, where it is purchased by an older business owner whose home was recently burglarized.
 His wife is uncomfortable with the weapon in the house and convinces him to get rid of it.
 He gives it away to a security guard at his company, who pawns the gun.

-A young professional asks for a gun at the pawn shop.
+Wayne, a young professional, asks for a gun at the pawn shop.
 He is displeased when told there is a five-day waiting period required by law.
-When the pawnbroker turns to get the blank paperwork, he loads the gun with his own bullets and departs at gunpoint after paying for the pistol.
-At his place of employment, he is given the news that because he has the least seniority, he is being laid off.
+When the pawnbroker turns to get the blank paperwork, Wayne loads the gun with his own bullets and departs at gunpoint after paying for the pistol.
+At his place of employment, Wayne is given the news that because he has the least seniority, he is being laid off.
 He considers shooting his supervisor before walking outside to the building's plaza during lunchtime, making mock shooting motions at random bystanders with the gun.
 They are alarmed and call the police.
-When the police arrive, he throws the gun through the open window of a parked car before he is arrested.
+When the police arrive, Wayne throws the gun through the open window of a parked car before he is arrested.

 Two women get in the car, driving it to a car wash where an employee, Ignacio, discovers the gun under the front seat while vacuuming the interior.
 He takes it to his home in the barrio, where his brother and his pregnant wife both object to its presence.
 One day, the gun and his elderly father both go missing.
 They search and finally realize that after the recent death of his best friend, the father is depressed and considering suicide at the grave of his late wife.
 After stopping him, Ignacio throws the gun and bullets into a dumpster.
 A nearby worker sees the action, retrieves the gun and sells it to an illicit gun dealer.